guilherssousa/guilherssousa/README.md

-## Hi, nice to meet you :)
+## 🛠 Hi, nice to meet you

 I like to consider myself as a software craftsman.
 Most of the time we are not coding but concerning on methods to solve the adversities we are introduced.
 Therefore, we are more than just coders!
+Well, also because most of the time my code isn't productive at all.

 - Fullstack Developer at [Mais Esports](https://maisesports.com.br/), also a open source contributor 15-minute writer.
 - Most side projects are [Pokémon](https://github.com/guilherssousa/mew-machine) and Esports.
+- I code mostly in JS/TS, but I'm also use Python and Go when it's needed. :)

 ### Projects